virangdoshi/geoip-api/README.md

 ## Using the API

-You can query the API via simple HTTP GET requests:
+The prefered way to query the API is via simple HTTP GET requests.
+Supply the ip address to resolve as path variable.

 ```bash
 $ curl -s http://localhost:8080/8.8.8.8